icons8/pichon-docs/docs/pichon-macOS.md

 ### Search

-While searching for illustrations you can sort them by categories and style:
+While searching for illustrations, you can sort them by categories and style:

 ### Size and format